-Housed at Evan Hardy Collegiate, Media School uses semi-professional audio and video equipment, a dedicated media studio, and industry standard software.
+Housed at Evan Hardy Collegiate, Media School uses semi-professional to professional audio and video equipment, a dedicated media studio, and industry standard software.
 There are frequent guest instructors from the local television and film industry.
 Media School productions will be submitted to contests, festivals, television networks and other student broadcast outlets.
 Students will receive industry certification in set safety and protocol from Crew Call and develop demo DVDs that they can use to apply to post-secondary film and video courses.

 Think you're interested?